marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

   *Null values were present only in the years between 2000 and 2006.*

   - **Nearly symmetrical Nature**: The close proximity of mean and median values across the years suggests that there is no significant skew.

+  > [!IMPORTANT]
-  - **Imputation Method:** The nearly symmetrical distribution supports the use of the **mean** for imputation.
+  > - **Imputation Method:** The nearly symmetrical distribution supports the use of the **mean** for imputation.
 The consistency in the proximity of mean and median values over time indicates that the data has maintained a stable central tendency, making the mean a reliable measure for handling missing values.

   **2. Addressing the null values in the [MYS] fields.**